 Sweet gifts from Black-owned businesses

 As pretty as gemstones, Philip Ashley Chocolates are exquisite on both the outside and the inside — just like Dad, right?
-Developed by designer chocolatier Chef Phillip Ashley Rix and shipped from Tennessee, flavors include such outrageous combos as Browned Butter Bourbon Pecan, Nutella Espresso, Sweet Potato Walnut Praline, and Cherry Pomegranate Molasses.
+Developed by designer chocolatier Chef Phillip Ashley Rix and shipped from Tennessee, flavors include such outrageous combos as Browned Butter Bourbon Pecan, Nutella Espresso, Thai Curry Cashew, Sweet Potato Walnut Praline, and Cherry Pomegranate Molasses.
 Just be sure they’re picked up as soon as they’re delivered to keep them cool and fresh.
-(12 piece box for $36.75)

 Want a great story to serve with some rich cheesecake on Father’s Day?
 The Furlough Cheesecake was launched at the start of 2019 during the government furlough (remember that?) when two government employees — who also happened to be sisters — decided to pivot, and sell their own delicious cheesecakes online.
-Well, it was a hit, to say the least.
 Within weeks, they’d been featured everywhere from Ellen to The Oprah Magazine website and it turned into a bona fide business.

 I’d only recently learned of The Black Cake Company, and now all I can think about is their dense and decadent Caribbean Black Cake.
 Made in Brooklyn from Angela Price’s recipe using plenty of burnt sugar, dried fruits, rum, wine, and spices, this special occasion cake should make dad feel like he’s won the Father’s Day food gift lottery.
-And, heck, maybe you can promise to take him to the Caribbean next year — when we all can travel again. ($45.50 and up)
+And, heck, maybe you can promise to take him to the Caribbean next year to really celebrate his day.